 Ylg.
 One of the streams flowing from Hvergelmer.

 Ymer.
-The huge giant out of whose body the world was cr
+The huge giant out of whose body the world was created.

 291

 INDEX.

 Page references in the 5-10 range were left unlinked, as they do not correspond reliably to actual citations; pages 5 and 6 do not exist at all.
 It is possible that the Preface was rewritten and repaginated between 1879 (the original date of the book) and 1901 (the date of the printing used as the basis for this e-text).